tjgillis/sdk-ios/README.markdown

   * __quantity__: if there is a quantity associated with this purchase, it will be an integer value here
   * __receipt__: a unique identifier

-You will have to keep track of this purchase object throughout your IAP process.
+**Note:** You must retain this purchase object throughout your IAP process.
 You are responsible for making a SKProduct request before initiating the purchase of this item so as to comply with IAP requirements.
 Once the item has been purchased you will need to inform the content unit of that purchase using the following:

     [purchase reportResolution:(PHPurchaseResolution)resolution];